m91michel/knowledge/not-sorted.md

 ## Added by n8n workflow

 - [#MakeChange](https://makechange.solutions/#give) - You can help fight racial discrimination by using your abilities, resources, and platform to help bring awareness and enable real solutions for lasting change.
 You're a Maker... make change.

-- [](https://uxbrains.co/) - A curated knowledge collection for all things UX.
-Discover content about Design, User Research, and more.